Eusha425/network-topology-optimiser/README.md

 | Sparse      | 1000     | 45          | 89         |
 | Dense       | 1000     | 156         | 78         |

-## 🤝 Contributing
+## Contributing

-We love your input!
-We want to make contributing to Network Topology Optimiser as easy and transparent as possible, whether it's:
+Contribution is extremely appreciated!
+To make contributing to Network Topology Optimiser as easy and transparent as possible, whether it's:

 - Reporting a bug
 - Discussing the current state of the code